-Short for Electronic Clearance Service, ECS is an electronic mode of transferring funds from your bank account to another.
-It is used financial institutions for making payments such as salary, pension, dividend interest, and deduction of EMIs for loans.
+Electronic Clearance Service (ECS) is an electronic mode of transferring funds from your bank account to another.
+It is used by financial institutions for making payments such as salary, pension, dividend interest, and deduction of EMIs for loans.

 ECS is an electronic mode to transfer funds transfer one bank account to another.
 The customer needs to provide a mandate that authorises the institution, such as Bajaj Finserv, to debit or credit payments to the bank account.